 Nine Fashion Elective credits must be at the 3000/4000 level.
 12 Liberal Arts Elective credits must be at the 3000/4000 level.

 This program also requires students to obtain specific supplies, the cost of which totals approximately \$89.00.
-Detailed, itemized information describing the required supplies and listing typical prices for each such item is available at BerkeleyStore.BerkeleyCollege.edu and/or BerkeleyCollege.edu/gainful-employment/bba fashion marketing management nj statistics.htm.
+Detailed, itemized information describing the required supplies and listing typical prices for each such item is available at BerkeleyStore.BerkeleyCollege.edu and/or BerkeleyCollege.edu/gainful-employment/ bba fashion marketing and management nj statistics.htm and BerkeleyCollege.edu/ gainful-employment/bba fashion_marketing_management_ny_statistics.htm.